mathspp/mathspp/pages/talks/_hero/hero.md

 # Talks

-## Conference and meetup appearances
+## Conference and meetup talks, workshops, and tutorials